iluwatar/java-design-patterns/_posts/2016-04-16-hexagonal-architecture-in-practise.md

 ![Hexagon]({{ site.url }}{{ site.baseurl }}/assets/hexagon.png)

-hexagonal architecture
-- originated from layered architecture
-- 2-dimensional picture
-- domain in the middle, see domain driven design
-- primary ports drive the application
-- secondary ports are used by the domain
-- adapters are implementations of the ports
-- clean architecture, onion architecture
-- fully testable systems that can be driven by users, programs, batch scripts equally in isolation of database
-- naked objects
+The diagram shows how the domain is in the middle surrounded by ports on each side of hexagon.
+The actual amount of ports does not have to be exactly six, it can be less or it can be more depending on the application needs.
+One of the implementations of Hexagonal architecture can be considered Naked objects pattern that is applied in Apache Isis framework.

 lottery system implementation
 - description what the system does